rinkwitz/CNN_example_for_classifying_MNIST/README.md

 ## Visualizations of Training and Validation

-The CNN is trained over 10 epochs using the Adam optimizer and categorical crossentropy as loss.
+The CNN is trained over 10 epochs using the Adam optimizer and categorical cross entropy as loss.
 The following figure show the accuracy and loss on training and validation set over the training process.

 * Training set: